Milligrams to Kilograms Converter

 What Is a Milligram?

 A milligram (mg) is one-thousandth of a gram, or one-millionth of a kilogram.
-It is one of the smallest weight units used in everyday measurement.
-Milligrams are the standard unit for pharmaceutical dosages — a standard aspirin tablet contains 500 mg of acetylsalicylic acid.
-Nutritional labels list vitamins and minerals in milligrams, and laboratory scientists use milligrams to measure trace quantities of chemical substances.
+It is among the smallest mass measurement units used in everyday life.
+The milligram is the standard unit for pharmaceutical dosages.
+A typical aspirin tablet contains 500 mg of acetylsalicylic acid, and most prescription drugs use milligrams or fractions of a milligram.

 What Is a Kilogram?